One of the most common comorbidities of Ehlers-Danlos Syndrome (and, no surprise) Mast Cell Activation Diseases is IBS, or Irritable Bowel Syndrome.

 But hold that thought.
-No surprise – where there is Ehlers-Danlos, there are always exceptions!
+No surprise – where there is Ehlers-Danlos or hypermobility spectrum disorders, there are always exceptions!
 (If you’ve been reading my blog for any length of time you’ll be familiar with this drill by now.
 We put the “syn” in syndrome, and blow just about every curve you can find.)

 As I was a mildly stressed college-age female from a rough childhood in an alcoholic home, I was quickly written off as just “depressed with IBS”.
 Which wasn’t entirely inaccurate, but I now know many more of the drivers of both conditions, which I’ll now gladly share.

 The medication given didn’t do much at all for me, so I ended up giving it up (probably wise in 20/20 hindsight).
 This was also true for the SSRI’s I tried through the years – in fact, one (Wellbutrin) made me mildly psychotic once.
 Yet, because doctors have SSRI hammers, everything is an SSRI nail.